matrix-org/matrix-spec/content/client-server-api/_index.md

 refreshing.

-With the OAuth 2.0 API, refreshing access tokens is done with the [refresh token grant type](#refresh-token-grant-type).
+With the OAuth 2.0 API, refreshing access tokens is done with the [refresh token grant type](#refresh-token-grant-type), as demonstrated in the [token refresh flow](#token-refresh-flow).
 Support for refreshing access tokens is mandatory with this API.

 ### Soft logout